Contrast-Security-OSS/docs/content/developer/sdk/java/BambooPlugin.md

 <a href="assets/images/Bamboo_Add_Profile_Success.png" rel="lightbox" title="Successful configuration"><img class="thumbnail" src="assets/images/Bamboo_Add_Profile_Success.png"/></a>

 ## Vulnerability Thresholds
 The plugin can be added as a task to build jobs to check for vulnerability conditions that you configure.
-This checks TeamServer for the number of vulnerabilities in the applications, as well as types of vulnerabilities.
+This checks TeamServer for the number of vulnerabilities in the applications as well as types of vulnerabilities.

 ### Configuring vulnerability thresholds
 To add a task to a build job, you must either create a new plan or use an existing build plan.
 For the purpose of these instructions, you'll walk through creating a new build plan.